CornercopiaFarms/seed-to-market/README.md

 * Heroku

 ## Acknowledgments
-* Our clients Cherry Flowers of Page and Flowers and Courtney Tchida, manager of Cornercopia Student Organic Farm.
+* Our clients Cherry Flowers of Page and Flowers and Courtney Tchida of Cornercopia Student Organic Farm.
 * The instructors and staff at Prime Digital Academy